tempik/react-redux-meteor/docs/api.md

 Instead, it *returns* a new, connected component class, for you to use.

 #### Arguments

+* [`mapTrackerToProps(state, [ownProps]): trackerProps`] \(*Function*): If specified, the component will be reactive with Meteor Tracker.
+Any time Tracker detects updates, `mapTrackerToProps` will be called.
+Its result must be a plain object*, and it will be merged into the component’s props.
+If you omit it, the component will not be reactive with Meteor Tracker.
+If `ownProps` is specified as a second argument, its value will be the props passed to your component, and `mapTrackerToProps` will be additionally re-invoked whenever the component receives new props (e.g. if props received from a parent component have shallowly changed, and you use the ownProps argument, mapTrackerToProps is re-evaluated).

 * [`mapStateToProps(state, [ownProps]): stateProps`] \(*Function*): If specified, the component will subscribe to Redux store updates.
 Any time it updates, `mapStateToProps` will be called.
 Its result must be a plain object*, and it will be merged into the component’s props.
 If you omit it, the component will not be subscribed to the Redux store.
 If `ownProps` is specified as a second argument, its value will be the props passed to your component, and `mapStateToProps` will be additionally re-invoked whenever the component receives new props (e.g. if props received from a parent component have shallowly changed, and you use the ownProps argument, mapStateToProps is re-evaluated).